 Seriously, who doesn’t love a good dumpling?
-I know me, my husband, and kids all devour dumplings anytime we enjoy chinese food out.
 I love the cushy, pillowy dumplings filled with the salty-savory pork filling.
+Really?
+I love them with any filling!
 They are just so addicting and delicious.

 Considering this is one of my families most favorite foods, I just had to recreate them in my kitchen and do a Paleo version.
 You guys… they are INCREDIBLE!!
 They are so easy to make, just a few tedious steps to get them rolled, then pop them in a steamer basket and they’ll be ready in no time!
 They are so filled with flavor and although they’ll never be the ‘real deal’ these little cabbage cuties are seriously delicious!
 I know you’ll just love them!

 For another cabbage recipe, try my Chopped Chicken Cabbage Wraps!